Management of postpartum psychosis

 Use of medications requires ongoing monitoring – both in terms of the impact on the mother herself and her infant.
 For this reason being in a hospital setting provides this opportunity for close monitoring whilst the woman stabilises.

-- Mood stabilisers – work to stabilise mood and help reduce the likelihood of the symptoms reoccurring (relapse).
+- Mood stabilisers – These work to stabilise mood and help reduce the likelihood of the symptoms reoccurring (relapse).
 The most common mood stabiliser is lithium.
 Other types of mood stabilisers (which are also used to manage epilepsy) that may be used are sodium valporate, carbamazapine and lamotrigine.

-- Antidepressants – are used to treat the symptoms of depression that are part of the ‘depression’ part of the disorder.
+- Antidepressants – These are used to treat the symptoms of depression that are part of the ‘depression’ part of the disorder.

 It is also important to note, that medications should not be prescribed, changed or stopped without discussion with a specialist psychiatrist who is best placed to assess the risks and benefits of the range of treatments for the mother and her baby.